biopython/biopython.github.io/wiki/Contributing.md

 quickly suck up valuable developer time.
 (We have day jobs too!)
 This is a short guide to the recommended way to contribute code to Biopython.

+### Non-code contributions

+Even if you don't feel ready or able to contribute code, you can still help out.
+There always things that can be improved on the [documentation](documentation "wikilink") (even just proof reading, or telling us if a section isn't clear enough).
+We also need people on the [mailing lists](mailing_lists "wikilink") to help out with beginner's questions, or to participate in debates about new features.
+Maybe you can propose general examples for the [wiki cookbook](Category%3ACookbook "wikilink")?

 ### Finding a Project

 The best contributions are the code that you have already been using in